bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 ## Method

-Resources have 6 interfaces conforming to the HTTP methods.
+Resources have 6 interfaces conforming to HTTP methods.

 | **method** | **description**|
 |--------|------------|